Maybe the title is wrong. They WERE leapin’. Once. Now? Not so much…

 I called for #2 to grab me a container, anything, to try and trap the lizard into.
 She handed me a Tupperware, and I closed the door to “secure the perimeter”.

-This was going to be tricky.
-You see, lizards are super fast.
-And if I tried to pop the bowl on top of it and it ran off, it would be sure to disappear into the netherworld of spare boxes and bins that is underneath our bed.
+This was going to be tricky, because lizards have the gift of speed (a gift for them; a curse for me).
+And if I tried to pop the bowl on top of it and it ran off, it would be sure to disappear into the netherworld of spare boxes, bins, & dust bunnies underneath our bed.

 So I started toward it, only to have it run across the bed and plant itself on The Captain’s pillow.
 I hurried to the side, and plop!- dropped the bowl over the lizard.

-But… our mattress is a pillow-top, which means soft, and uneven.
-And despite my best efforts to clamp the Tupperware firmly over the lizard, it managed to wriggle its tiny body out from underneath it, and hustled again across the bed onto my side, soiling my sheets with it’s teeny, germy lizard feet.
+But… our mattress is a pillow-top, which means soft, & uneven.
+And despite my best efforts to clamp the Tupperware firmly over the lizard, it managed to wriggle its tiny body out from underneath it, & hustled again across the bed onto my side, soiling my sheets with it’s teeny, germy lizard feet.

 Again I abruptly dropped the Tupperware over it.
 But I realized that I needed to secure the bottom with a firm surface; what to use??
 Ah, the bottom cover of a notebook.
 Perfect.
 So I slid the cardboard under the Tupperware…slowly…slowly…

 All that was left to do was to get the lizard OUT of my house.
-Alrighty.
-But I realized that my bedroom door was still closed, and in order to turn the doorknob, I’d have to put the Tupperware down.
+But my bedroom door was still closed, & in order to turn the doorknob, I’d have to put the Tupperware down.

-I tried to balance the upturned bowl on my knee as I turned the knob and BAM!- dropped the Tupperware to the floor.
+I tried to balance the upturned bowl on my knee as I turned the knob & BAM!- dropped the Tupperware.
 DAMMIT.
 Thankfully, the lizard was still underneath it, but the cardboard had slipped out.

 I tried readjusting the Tupperware.
 And in doing so, the bowl moved one way, the lizard moved another way, and…